MartinCazares/Android_Studio_Debugger_Macro/README.md

 Since the line "ASDebuggerMacroLog.e("LogUserInfo", "Single Log");}" will be commented, the last curly brace will be commented and it will break the syntax of your code.
 Remember to use it always by it self as shown in the(Proper way to use Single Log).

-Don't forget to download the working example for a better understanding in a real app, hope is as helpful for you as it has been for me…
+Don't forget to download the working example for a better understanding in a real app, I hope this tool is as helpful for you as it has been for me…

 Regards!